njkrichardson/bitworld/README.md

   <img src="https://github.com/njkrichardson/bitworld/blob/master/figs/full_simulation.png" alt="drawing" width="500"/>
 </p>

 Finally, we can plot the history of the simulation, specifically the average fitness of the population versus the number of simulated generations.
-It is clear to see that the population which introduces variation through sex/crossover, the genome is acquiring information at a much more rapid rate.
+The genome acquires information at a significantly higher rate when variation is introduced via sex/crossover.

 <p align="center">
   <img src="https://github.com/njkrichardson/bitworld/blob/master/figs/fitness_v_generation.png" alt="drawing" width="600"/>